 Use Config Management Policy Controller with the Pod Security Policy bundle: Policy Controller lets you apply and enforce security policies in your GKE clusters.
 Policy Controller bundles, like the Pod Security Policy bundle, let you enforce the same validations as PodSecurityPolicy with capabilities such as dry-run and fine-grained control over resource coverage.

 For more information, refer to Use Policy Controller's Pod Security Policy bundle.

 Use Gatekeeper: GKE Standard clusters allow you to apply security policies using Gatekeeper.
 You can use Gatekeeper to enforce the same capabilities as PodSecurityPolicy, as well as take advantage of other functionality such as dry-run, gradual rollouts, and auditing.

-For more information, refer to Applying Pod security policies using Gatekeeper.
+For more information, refer to Apply custom Pod-level security policies using Gatekeeper.